José Parlá

-José Parlá (born 1973 in Miami), is a Brooklyn-based contemporary artist whose work has been described as "lying between the boundary of abstraction and calligraphy."
+José Parlá (born 1973 in Miami, Florida) is a Cuban-American contemporary artist based in Brooklyn, New York.
+Parlá creates paintings and multidisciplinary works inspired by his interest in memory, identity, migration, and the passage of time through the visual language of accumulated urban surfaces.
+Critics have interpreted these techniques as engaging with questions of language, politics and the meaning of place and public space.

+Parlá’s approach to mark-making is both physical and textural, integrating bodily gestures into a painterly stream of consciousness that features areas of addition, erasure, and layering, questioning the status quo of visual culture.
 Parlá is publicly known for his permanent installations of large-scale paintings.
 In 2013 he painted the mural Nature of Language at the James B. Hunt Jr. Library at North Carolina State University, the mural Diary of Brooklyn at the Barclays Center, and a 90-foot mural ONE: Union of the Senses in the lobby of One World Trade Center.
+He later completed Amistad América (2018) at the University of Texas at Austin, a large-scale mural commissioned for Robert B. Rowling Hall as part of the university’s Landmarks public art program.

 Parlá constructs his paintings improvisationally by layering materials.
 He said, "I’m really interested in the way our lives are built up out of memory and history, and how we reflect that in our surroundings."
 He has exhibited worldwide and collaborated with artists from various countries.
-In 2012, he worked with French artist JR on a piece titled "Wrinkles of the City: Havana", Cuba a project, which in the same year was selected to be in the 11th Havana Biennial.
-As part of the collaboration, Parlá and JR co-directed a documentary by the same title and they were awarded the Grand Prize for Documentary Short and Best U.S. Premiere Documentary Short in 2013.
+In 2012, he worked with French artist JR on a piece titled "Wrinkles of the City: Havana", which in the same year was selected to be in the 11th Havana Biennial.
+As part of the collaboration, Parlá and JR co-directed a documentary by the same title and they were awarded the Grand Prize from Heartland Film Festival for the Best Documentary Short and Best U.S. Premiere Documentary Short in 2013.

 Early life

 José Parlá was born in Miami to Cuban immigrant parents.
-At just 10, he began painting art on walls in Miami, often signing his work with his nickname "Ease."
+At just 10, he began painting art on walls in Miami, often signing his work with his nickname "Ease".
+As a teenager, he became active in Miami's graffiti scene and frequently collaborated with his brother, Rey Parlá.
+In 1992, the brothers helped establish The Inkheads, a Miami-based graffiti collective known for its collaborative approach to artmaking and documentation.

 Parlá received a scholarship to Savannah College of Art & Design when he was 16, after a high school teacher noticed his talent.
 He later studied at Miami Dade Community College and New World School of the Arts.

 He moved to the Bronx after his father died to established himself as an artist in New York, initially supporting himself by designing album covers and T-shirts for hip-hop artists including Gang Starr.